-On or after December 15, 2022, each holder of Preferred Stock can also require the Company to redeem its Preferred Stock in cash at a price equal to the Liquidation Preference (as defined in the Series C Certificate of Designations), or approximately

-\$35.2 million.
-If holders of the Preferred Stock exercise this right to require the Company to redeem all the Preferred Stock, the Company may have insufficient liquidity to pay the redemption price, or the Company's payment of the redemption price would likely adversely impact the Company's liquidity and ability to finance its operations.
+On or after December 15, 2022, each holder of Preferred Stock can also require the Company to redeem its Preferred Stock in cash at a price equal to the Liquidation Preference (as defined in the Series C Certificate of Designations), or approximately \$35.2 million.
+If holders of the Preferred Stock exercise this right to require the Company to redeem all the Preferred Stock, the Company's payment of the redemption price would likely adversely impact the Company's liquidity and ability to finance its operations.
+As of January 31, 2023, this right had not been exercised by holders of the Preferred Stock.

-Steel Connect, Inc. (as parent company, the "Parent")
+Steel Connect, Inc.